Our fellows reporting on criminal justice issues.

-Senior Fellow Erin Siegal McIntyre has focused on investigating and reporting on immigration issues since 2012, when she was honored by the Open Society Foundation with a 2012-2013 Soros Justice Fellowship to report on deportation of undocumented immigrants in the United States.
-She is the author of the award-winning book "Finding Fernanda," (Beacon Press, May 8, 2012; Cathexis Press, November 1, 2011), which she examines fraudulent, criminal, and corrupt practices in international adoption between Guatemala and the United States.
-Read McIntyre's full bio here>
+Erin Siegal McIntyre focuses on investigating and reporting on immigration issues, including reporting on the deportation of undocumented immigrants in the United States and fraudulent, criminal, and corrupt practices in international adoption between Guatemala and the United States.

-Senior Fellow Hella Winston is an independent journalist whose work involves on-going investigative reporting for The New York Jewish Week.
-Her extensive series of investigative reporting has drawn public attention to a “parallel justice system” involving the cover up of child sexual abuse in some fervently Orthodox Jewish communities, and raised questions about how these cases are being handled by the Brooklyn District Attorney’s office.
-She is the author of the book "Unchosen: The Hidden Lives of Hasidic Rebels (Beacon Press, 2005).
-Read Winston's full bio here>
+Hella Winston is an independent journalist whose work involves on-going investigative reporting for The New York Jewish Week.
+Her reporting has drawn public attention to a “parallel justice system” involving the cover up of child sexual abuse in some fervently Orthodox Jewish communities.

 Criminal Justice & Law